Kathleen Vaughan SSHRC Research-Creation Portfolio

 Please scroll down.

-Additional work may be found at my professional website, akaredhanded.com, and the site for my Concordia University Research Chair in Socially Engaged Art and Public Pedagogies, re-imagine.ca.
+Additional work may be found at my professional website, akaredhanded.com, and the site for my Concordia University Research Chair activities re-imagine.ca.

 Context/Description: Walk in the Water | Marcher sur les eaux uses visual art and oral history to explore the St. Lawrence River’s shoreline at the de-industrialized Montreal neighbourhood of Pointe-St-Charles, from environmental and social perspectives.
 Layers of textile mapping display six shoreline changes through 200 years of human infilling, often with contaminated soil; touch sensitive switches play back audio comments from locals and experts about the River and their hopes for it.